Control Data Corporation: ETA Systems, wind-down and sale of assets

 CDC decided to fight for the high-performance niche, but Norris considered that the company had become moribund and unable to quickly design competitive machines.
 In 1983 he set up a spinoff company, ETA Systems, whose design goal was a machine processing data at 10 GFLOPs, about 40 times the speed of the Cray-1.
 The design never fully matured, and it was unable to reach its goals.
 Nevertheless, the product was one of the fastest computers on the market, and 7 liquid nitrogen-cooled and 27 smaller air cooled versions of the computers were sold during the next few years.
 They used the new CMOS chips, which produced much less heat.
 The effort ended after half-hearted attempts to sell ETA Systems.
 In 1989, most of the employees of ETA Systems were laid off, and the remaining ones were folded into CDC.

 Despite having valuable technology, CDC still suffered huge losses in 1985 ($567 million) and 1986 while attempting to reorganize.
 As a result, in 1987 it sold its PathLab Laboratory Information System to 3M.
 While CDC was still making computers, it was decided that hardware manufacturing was no longer as profitable as it used to be, and so in 1988 it was decided to leave the industry, bit by bit.
 The first division to go was Imprimis.
-After that CDC sold other assets such as VTC (a chip maker that specialized in mass-storage circuitry and was closely linked with MPI), and non-computer-related assets like Ticketron.
-Finally, in 1992, the computer hardware and service businesses were spun out as Control Data Systems, Inc. (CDS).
+After that, CDC sold other assets such as VTC (a chip maker that specialized in mass-storage circuitry and was closely linked with MPI), and non-computer-related assets like Ticketron.

+In 1992, the company separated into two independent companies – the computer businesses were spun out as Control Data Systems, Inc. (CDS), while the information service businesses became the Ceridian Corporation.

+CDS later became owner of ICEM Technologies, makers of ICEM DDN and ICEM Surf software and sold the business to PTC for $40.6m in 1998.
 In 1999, CDS was bought out by Syntegra, a subsidiary of the BT Group, and merged into BT's Global Services organization.

-CDC's Energy Management Division was one of its most successful business units, providing control systems solutions that managed as much as 25% of all electricity on the planet.
-In 1988 or 1989, this division was renamed Empros and was later sold to Siemens as CDC broke apart.
-In June of 1998, CDC sold its last software group ICEM Technologies, makers of ICEM DDN and ICEM Surf, to PTC for $40.6m.

-Finally, after the CDS spinout, all that was left of CDC was its services business, and it became known as the Ceridian Corporation.
 Ceridian continues as a successful outsourced IT company focusing on human resources.
-In 1997 General Dynamics acquired the Computing Devices International Division of Ceridian.
-Computing Devices, headquartered in Bloomington, Minnesota, was a defense electronics and systems integration business, originally Control Data's Government Systems Division.
+CDC's Energy Management Division, was one of its most successful business units, providing control systems solutions that managed as much as 25% of all electricity on the planet, and went to Ceridian in the split.
+This division was renamed Empros and was sold to Siemens in 1993.
+In 1997, General Dynamics acquired the Computing Devices International Division of Ceridian, which was a defense electronics and systems integration business headquartered in Bloomington, Minnesota – originally Control Data's Government Systems Division.

+In March 2001, Ceridian separated into two independent companies, with the old Ceridian Corporation renamed itself to Arbitron Inc. and the rest of the company (consisting of human resources services and Comdata business) took the Ceridian Corporation name.
+Ceridian was later split again in 2013, with formation of Ceridian HCM Holding Inc. (human resources services) and Comdata Inc. (payments business), marking the end of CDC assets split for good.